Matt Di Angelo

-Mario Angelo S Constantinou (born 1 May 1987), professionally known as Matt Di Angelo, is a British actor and singer, best known for his role as Dean Wicks in the BBC soap opera EastEnders.
+Mario Angelo Stavrou Constantinou (born 1 May 1987), professionally known as Matt Di Angelo, is a British actor and singer, best known for his role as Dean Wicks in the BBC soap opera EastEnders.
 He also portrayed Sean Kennedy in the BBC drama series Hustle.

 Early life

 Di Angelo was born in Enfield, London, England, to parents of Greek and Irish descent.
-He attended Southgate School, and started studying acting, singing and dancing at Boden Studios (Enfield/Barnet), and went on to Sylvia Young Theatre School.
+He attended Southgate School, and studied acting, singing and dancing at Boden Studios (Enfield/Barnet), and the Sylvia Young Theatre School.

 Career

 Di Angelo's first acting role was as Robbie in the television series Harbour Lights in the episode: "Rites of Passage" which first aired on 28 May 2000.
 Then he played Felix in the CBBC musical comedy series I Dream in 2004.
 This resulted in him making a few appearances in the Sunday morning children's TV show Smile.
 He appeared in the film Telling Lies in 2006.

 That same year he began appearing in his best-known role as Deano Wicks in the popular BBC soap opera EastEnders, he made his first appearance on 2 January 2006.
 It was announced on 18 August 2007 that Di Angelo would be leaving EastEnders following the departure of Phil Daniels (who played his on-screen stepfather Kevin Wicks).
 He described his departure as "a shock".
 Di Angelo finished filming EastEnders 12 December 2007 and his last appearance in the series aired on 7 February 2008.

 Di Angelo's portfolio includes television commercials and modelling, and he has been a guest on a number of programmes, such as The Paul O'Grady Show, Saturday Kitchen, Ready Steady Cook, Hole in the Wall, Alan Carr's Celebrity Ding Dong, Weakest Link and The Friday Night Project.

 From 11 December 2008 until 31 January 2009 he played the character of Hal in the play Loot in north London's Tricycle Theatre, then at Theatre Royal, Newcastle 3–7 February 2009.

 He played Sean from series 5 to 8 of the 2009 series of the hit BBC One series, Hustle.
 He played Fitz Kreiner in the Doctor Who audio play The Company of Friends.